shanin11/Week-4-assignment/README.md

 * Sentinel-2 optical data
 * Sentinel-3 altimetry data

-Although the notebook discusses both datasets, this README focuses primarily on the Sentinel-3 altimetry data.
+Although the notebook in this repository discusses both datasets, this README focuses primarily on the Sentinel-3 altimetry data.

 Please refer to the full notebook for a comprehensive overview of the complete workflow.
 You can find this in the main repository in the file Unit_2_Unsupervised_Learning_Methods.ipynb.
 This notebook was built using Google Colab and builds on Chapter1_Unsupervised_Learning_Methods_Michel.ipynb.